priyanka866/Airflow/README.md

 kubectl logs <<Pod_name>> -n airflow -c scheduler  (-c is used to specify which container)

 #Airflow git sync
-Create a ssh key and add into the directory
+Create a ssh key and add into the git repository